 B False Markets.
-In order to protect the integrity of the capital markets, Sponsors and Executives must refrain from prohibited market practices and false statements, as stipulated in the FMA, and take steps to make their clients aware of their responsibility in this regard.
+In order to protect the integrity of the capital markets, Sponsors must refrain from prohibited market practices and false statements, as stipulated in the FMA, and take steps to make their clients aware of their responsibility in this regard.

 III Duties to clients

 A Prudence and Care.
-Sponsors and Executives should act with reasonable care.
+Sponsors should act with reasonable care.

 B Fair Dealing.
-Sponsors and Executives must deal fairly and objectively with all clients when furnishing advice on the Listings Requirements or engaging in other professional practices relating to their duties as sponsors.
+Sponsors must deal fairly and objectively with all clients when furnishing advice on the Requirements or engaging in other professional practices relating to their duties as sponsors.

 C Preservation of Confidentiality.
-Sponsors and Executives must keep confidential all information pertaining to existing, former and prospective clients, unless:
+Sponsors must keep confidential all information pertaining to existing, former and prospective clients, unless:

 1 The information relates to illegal activity on the part of the existing or former client;

-2 Disclosure of the information is required by law or in terms of the Listings Requirements; or
+2 Disclosure of the information is required by law or in terms of the Requirements; or

-3 The existing, former or prospective client consents to the disclosure of the information.
+3 The existing, former or prospective client consents to the disclosure of the [Moved to Section 2]

-IV Conflicts of interest

-A Disclosure of Conflict.
-Sponsors and Executives (excluding debt sponsors) must make full and fair disclosure to their clients, the JSE (in a Schedule 17) and the shareholders of the applicant issuer of all matters that might reasonably be expected to impair their independence and objectivity in their professional dealings with the applicant issuer or in relation to the corporate action.
-Details of any such conflicts of interest must also be included in any prospectus/pre-listing statement or circular of the applicant issuer.
-Sponsors and Executives must ensure that such disclosure is presented prominently under a separate heading, is worded in plain language and that it communicates effectively the nature and extent of the conflicts as well as the procedures that are in place to manage/mitigate such conflicts.